Symbols and Marks

 Click here for the condensed version.

-This short guide gives you a tour on how to use the hidden symbols on your keyboard, that are better suited to perform symbol duties than their ill cousins from the typewriter era—the (-), (') and (") symbols.
+This short guide gives you a tour on how to use the (-), ('), and (") symbols on your keyboard, that are better suited to perform symbol duties than their ill cousins from the typewriter era.
 In addition to those symbols, I’m also going to talk about replacements to frequently-used incorrect symbols.

-Each section begins with an input sequence for Windows, Mac, and Linux (X) systems, respectively.
+Each section begins with an input sequence for Linux, Mac, and Windows systems, respectively.
 The

 + symbol signifies that you press the key to its left, before you press the key to its right.
-That is, to input ⌥ + ⇧ + -, you must press and hold ⌥, then press and hold ⇧, then press -.
-For the Linux input sequences, the keys should be pressed and released.
-That is, to input Compose - - -, you must press and release Compose, press and release -, press and release another -, and press and release the last -.
-Also for Linux, the Compose (Multi_key) must first be set in your .Xmodmap file, or in your Desktop Environment (DE) configuration.
+That is, to input ⌥ + Shift + -, you must press and hold ⌥, then press and hold Shift, then press -.

 - Windows: -